Karine Polwart: From 2006 to 2011

 At the 2006, Hogmanay Live celebrations on BBC Scotland, Polwart played several of her songs and also dueted with Paolo Nutini.
 Toward the end of the year, she became one of the founder members of a genre-crossing musical collective called The Burns Unit, which has since performed at festivals.
-The other members are Sushil K Dade, Emma Pollock, Chris Difford, Kenny Anderson, singer Kim Edgar, pianist Michael Johnston and rap artist MC Soom T. The collective issued its debut album, Side Show, in August 2010.
+The other members are Sushil K. Dade, Emma Pollock, Chris Difford, Kenny Anderson, singer Kim Edgar, pianist Michael Johnston and rap artist MC Soom T. The collective issued its debut album, Side Show, in August 2010.

 In 2007, Polwart playing once again at Celtic Connections both with her band and collaborating with other artists including Dick Gaughan and Roddy Woomble.
 She took time off from live performance during 2007 as she was pregnant with her first child.
 During this time she recorded two albums: Fairest Floo'er comprising mostly traditional songs, and This Earthly Spell, containing only original compositions.
 Polwart also sings with Corrina Hewat and Annie Grace in, what they describe as, a "girly trio."

 In March 2009, Polwart took part in the Darwin Song Project, a multi-artist songwriting retreat organised by the Shrewsbury Folk Festival to create songs that had a 'resonance and relevance' to Darwin.
 A CD was released in August 2009.

 Polwart's website announced in February 2010 that she intends to take a year's "maternity leave" (Polwart's daughter, Rosa, was born on 1 April 2010) but will perform with the Burns Unit in the summer.
 She also recorded an EP with Lau which was released through her website in July 2010.

+In 2011, she sang Robert Burns haunting "Now Westlin' Winds" with Kirsty Grace at the Royal Opening of the Scottish Parliament by Her Majesty Queen Elizabeth II.